yuanqing/sketch-plugin-helper/README.md

 }
 ```

-Then, build and install our plugin (as a symbolic link):
+Then, build our plugin, and install the plugin as a symbolic link:

 ```
 $ npm run build && npm run symlink
 ```

 Finally, open a new document in Sketch.
-Then run our `hello-world` command:
+Then, run our `hello-world` command:

 ```
 $ npm run handler -- hello-world
 ```

-We should see a `Hello, World!` message appear near the bottom of the Sketch interface.
+You should see a `Hello, World!` message appear near the bottom of the Sketch interface.

 To rebuild our plugin whenever we make a change, do: